KxSystems/docs/docs/ref/view.md

 ---
-title: view, views | Reference | KDB-X and q documentation
+title: view, views | Reference | kdb+ and q documentation
 description: view and views are q keywords. view returns the expression defining a view. views lists views defined in the default namespace.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---